jstaffans/galapagos/README.md

 ### Schema definition

 The schema definition DSL is still a work-in-progress.
-Prismatic's schema library is used for validation and coercion and I'd like to make galapagos' DSL closer to that used in Prismatic/schema.
+Prismatic's schema library is used for validation and coercion and I'd like to move galapagos' DSL closer to that used in Prismatic/schema.

 Not all GraphQL built-in types are suppored yet.

 ### Queries

 Directives and query variables are missing.
 Validation is lacking.
 Introspection is not yet implemented.
+Support for muse's query batching is not yet implemented.

 ### Mutation